cominixo/nightscout-widget-kde/docs/README.md

 Installation
 ------------
-On the org.kde.plasma.nightscoutwidget folder do:
+On the nightscout-widget-kde folder do:

 ```
 kpackagetool5 -t Plasma/Applet --install .